${\bf 2k_F}$ Density Wave Instability of Composite Fermi Liquid: Acknowledgements

-{\it Acknowledgements.---}We thank Lukas Janssen, Sung-Sik Lee, D. N. Sheng, Inti Sodemann and Brian Swingle for helpful discussions.
+We thank Lukas Janssen, Sung-Sik Lee, D. N. Sheng, Inti Sodemann and Brian Swingle for helpful discussions.
 S.-K.J. is supported by the Simons Foundation via the It From Qubit Collaboration.
 We are grateful to D. N. Sheng for kindly providing some computational resources to finish some numerical calculations in this work.
-Z.Z. also appreciatively acknowledges funding via Ashvin Vishwanath at Harvard.
+The part of this work carried out at Harvard was supported by the funding via Ashvin Vishwanath.
+The part of this work carried out at KITS was supported by the Fundamental Research Funds for the Central Universities, the start-up funding of KITS at UCAS, and the Strategic Priority Research Program of CAS (Grant No. XDB33000000).

-Shao-Kai Jian and Zheng Zhu have equal contribution.
+Shao-Kai Jian and Zheng Zhu contributed equally to this work.

 \begin{widetext}